Toronto streetcar system: Plans for abandonment (1945–1989)

 However, the TTC maintained most of its existing network, purchasing new custom-designed Canadian Light Rail Vehicles (CLRV) and Articulated Light Rail Vehicles (ALRV), with the first CLRV entering service in 1979.
 It also continued to rebuild and maintain the existing fleet of PCC (Presidents' Conference Committee) streetcars until they were no longer roadworthy.

 Two TTC streetcar models used in the 20th century.
 The CLRV model to the left entered service in 1979, eventually replacing the PCC model next to it.

+Plans to assign route numbers to the streetcar lines, which had previously only carried route names, were announced in early 1978, and route numbers first came into use when the first CLRVs entered service in 1979.
+The PCC cars did not yet have route-number rollsigns, but they were later equipped with them, replacing the route-name signs, and route numbers began being displayed on PCC cars (on all routes) on February 4, 1980.

 When Kipling station opened in 1980 as the new western terminus of Line 2 Bloor–Danforth, it had provision for a future streetcar or LRT platform opposite the bus platforms.
 However, there was no further development for a surface rail connection there.

 In the early 1980s, a streetcar line was planned to connect Kennedy station to Scarborough Town Centre.
 However, as that line was being built, the Province of Ontario persuaded the TTC to switch to using a new technology called the Intermediate Capacity Transit System (now Bombardier Innovia Metro) by promising to pay for any cost overruns (which eventually amounted to over $100 million).
 Thus, the Scarborough RT (later renamed Line 3 Scarborough) was born, and streetcar service did not return to Scarborough, instead stopping at the limits at Victoria Park Avenue.